theabhirath/transclust/README.md

 > This project is still in the early stages of development and the API may change without notice.

 > [!NOTE]
 > This package was developed as part of the BIOINF 576 – Tool Development for Bioinformatics course at the University of Michigan.
+Documents pertaining to the course can be found in the `course` directory.
+Note, however, that these may not necessarily be up to date with the latest version of the package.
+The course materials are not intended for public distribution and are provided here for reference only.